alexmwu/Cse20212/README.md

 -FIXED: HP bar doesn't display HP properly

--Battle Dialog is not working
+-FIXED: Battle Dialog is not working

 -Pokemon healed in between battles

--seg faults if all pokemon faint and for wild pokemon battles
+-FIXED: seg faults if all pokemon faint and for wild pokemon battles

 -seg fault when Blastoise uses surf on 2nd gym trainer